Skip to main content

 Earthquakes and volcanoes

-Samoa is located in a seismically active zone, which can lead to earthquakes and volcanic activity.
+Samoa is located in a seismically active zone, which can lead to earthquakes, volcanic activity and tsunamis.

 Tropical storms and Cyclones

-In Samoa, strong winds are expected from the beginning of November to the end of April, some of which can reach cyclone strength.
+In Samoa, strong winds can be expected from the beginning of November to the end of April, some of which can reach cyclone strength.
 During this time, intense rainfall and subsequent floods and landslides are to be expected.

 You are advised to monitor local and international weather updates from World Meteorological Organisation (WMO), the Samoa Meteorology Division website or the Fiji Meteorological Service website.